HSU student with Cerebral palsy graduates with grandfather by his side - NewsBreak

 Now, after four long years, he is about to get that long-awaited diploma.

 “I’m very excited,” Creach said.
-“Although, I’m still hesitant about how hot it’s going to be.”‘Bans Off Our Bodies’ rally taking place in Abilene in response to SCOTUS leak
+“Although, I’m still hesitant about how hot it’s going to be.”Utah students walk out in support of abortion rights

 As Creach spoke with KTAB/KRBC, he began to tense up.
 Over Creach’s right shoulder sat his grandfather, Bruce Doloff, watching carefully as his grandson raised up in his wheelchair.